Quiet time and time-out: what are they?

 Make sure quiet time and time-out aren’t rewards

 Time-out and quiet time won’t help with challenging behaviour if your child gets a lot of attention during quiet time or time-out or they get a chance to play games or do fun things.
-Make sure time out is boring, without attention, games or toys.
+Make sure time-out is boring and there’s no attention, games or toys.

 Likewise, these strategies won’t work if your child can use them to get out of things they don’t want to do.